DwijayDS/fastestimator/README.md

 FastEstimator is a high-level deep learning library built on TensorFlow2 and PyTorch.
 With the help of FastEstimator, you can easily build a high-performance deep learning model and run it anywhere. :wink:

-For more information, please visit our [website](https://www.fastestimator.org/).
+For more hero information, please visit our [website](https://www.fastestimator.org/).

 ## Support Matrix